-- Profit-distributing companies, such as companies limited by shares or companies without a clear asset lock - Organisations seeking funding for activity which is not part of Creative Scotland's remit and is not related to the arts, cultural and creative sector. - Creative Scotland's Regularly Funded Organisations (RFOs).
-An RFO can be cited as a partner in an application made by another organisation to the National Lottery Extended Programme Fund but RFOs cannot apply and should not be the main beneficiary of any funding awarded. - Organisations based outside Scotland seeking funding for activity taking place outside Scotland. - Organisations in administration, receivership and liquidation. - Unconstituted artists' groups, collectives or bands (these should apply through the Open Fund for Individuals). - Individuals and Sole Traders
+- Organisations seeking funding for activity which is not part of Creative Scotland's remit and is not related to the arts, cultural and creative sector. - Creative Scotland's Regularly Funded Organisations (RFOs).
+An RFO can be cited as a partner in an application made by another organisation to the National Lottery Open Fund for Organisations but RFOs cannot apply and should not be the main beneficiary of any funding awarded. - Organisations based outside Scotland seeking funding for activity taking place outside Scotland. - Organisations in administration, receivership and liquidation. - Unconstituted artists' groups, collectives or bands (these should apply through the Open Fund for Individuals).
+The National Lottery Open Fund for Organisations fund requires evidence of a constituted structure - this may include types such as a partnership, a company limited by guarantee, a registered charity, a Scottish Community Interest Organisation or a Community Interest Company. - Individuals and Sole Traders (these should apply to the Open Fund for Individuals).